slviajero/tinybasic/MANUAL.md

 ### Introduction

-Floating point arithemtic is taken from the standard C float library of the platform.
+Floating point arithmetic is taken from the standard C float library of the platform.
 The size of the numbers is the size of the base type number_t in the C code.
 It is set to float as a default but can be changed to double.

 ### SIN, COS, TAN, ATAN